 The Cooperman College Scholars program aims to help highly motivated, academically talented students with financial need enter and succeed in college.
 Beginning in the summer after 11th grade, Cooperman College Scholars provides four phases of support and programming:

 The summer after 11th grade, students participate in a free, three-week summer experience hosted on one of our four partner-college campuses.
-Students take classes taught by college faculty, live on campus, and receive early exposure to college life.
+Scholars take classes taught by college faculty, live on campus, and receive early exposure to college life.

 During senior year, students participate in an 11-month High School-through-College program that aims to help Scholars prepare for college (including SAT test preparation), complete the college application and financial-aid process and successfully transition to college.